03-Bunny-06/Banking-Management-System/README.md

 - PINs are stored in plaintext; for security, consider encrypting them.
 - Enhancements like database integration, transaction history, and security improvements can be added.

-## Author
-This script is designed for learning and demonstration purposes.
-Future improvements can be made for production-ready applications.